ayush-kumar-1/lovelace/Data Quality/Facet Imbalance.md

 -   CI values near either of the extremes values of -1 or 1 are very imbalanced and are at a substantial risk of making biased predictions.

 If a significant facet imbalance is found to exist among the facets, you might want to rebalance the sample before proceeding to train models on it.
+Measuring the facet imbalance is an important of part of [[Detect Pretraining Data Bias|detecting pretraining bias.]]